matthewkastor/html-table-of-contents/README.md

 var window = global.window = global.document.parentWindow;

 htmlTableOfContents();
+// alternatively, if you've called the
+// document object something other than
+// document, you may supply it as the
+// first argument and everything will
+// work out fine.
+// htmlTableOfContents(nonstandardDocumentReference);

 console.log(document.documentElement.innerHTML);

 // Shazam.
-The document now contains a table of contents you didn't have to write.
+The document now contains a table of
+// contents you didn't have to write.
 ```